Snowville, Utah: Cemetery

 The Snowville Cemetery is located at 750 North 600 West in Snowville, Utah.
 The earliest burial was of William O'Donald, who died on May 27, 1869.
 As of 2004, there are 540 burials on 10 acre owned by the town of Snowville.
 Two unknown soldiers are buried in the cemetery as well as William Robbins, the first settler of the valley and a veteran of the American Civil War.
-The cemetery's online database is maintained by the Utah History Research Center.